Coding-Enforced Robust Secure Aggregation for Federated Learning Under Unreliable Communication: Simulations

 \subsection{Experimental Setups}

-We evaluate the following methods on MNIST and CINIC-10, across varying levels of data heterogeneity, privacy preservation, and network conditions. \begin{enumerate}[label=(\roman*)] \item Fair-SecCoGC, as described in Section \ref{sec: Secure CoGC} and \ref{sec: Fair and Secure CoGC}. \item Standard FL with perfect connectivity.
-This benchmark provides insights into the \textbf{ideal} performance for any FL system under the same data heterogeneity. \item Non-private standard FL under unreliable communication from clients to the server. \item Private standard FL under unreliable communication, where the Gaussian mechanism is employed. \item Private diversity network codes (DNC)-based FL\cite{10802992}, where the Gaussian mechanism is employed. \end{enumerate} The update rule in partial participation in methods (iii), (iv), (v) is non-blind and follows \cite[(17)]{weng2025heterogeneity}.
-That is, the effective step size is not reduced by missing updates.
+We evaluate the following methods on MNIST and CINIC-10, across varying levels of data heterogeneity, privacy preservation, and network conditions. \begin{enumerate}[label=(\roman*)] \item SecCoGC, as described in Section \ref{sec: Secure CoGC}. \item Standard FL with perfect connectivity.
+This benchmark provides insights into the ideal performance for any FL system under the same data heterogeneity. \item Non-private standard FL under unreliable communication from clients to the server. {This baseline could also represent the best performance of the 2-round SA protocol proposed in \cite{zhao2022information}, as it can be viewed as the case without dropouts in the second-round communication. } \item Private standard FL under unreliable communication, which employs the Gaussian mechanism. \item Private diversity network codes (DNC)-based FL\cite{10802992}, which employs the Gaussian mechanism and enables full client-to-client communication among $K$ clients. \end{enumerate} The update rule under partial participation (iii), (iv), (v) is set non-blind and follows \cite[(17)]{10802992}.
+In such a design, the effective step size is not reduced by the number of missing updates.

-The \textbf{MNIST} \cite{lecun1998gradient} is an \textbf{easy-level} benchmark dataset with clean and standardized format.
-The \textbf{CINIC-10} \cite{darlow2018cinic}, formed by both CIFAR-10 and downsampled ImageNet, is \textbf{more difficult} to train due to greater diversity and real-world noise.
+The MNIST \cite{lecun1998gradient} is an easy-level benchmark dataset with a clean and standardized format.
+The CINIC-10 \cite{darlow2018cinic}, formed by both CIFAR-10 and downsampled ImageNet, is more difficult to train due to greater diversity and real-world noise.
 To simulate varying levels of data heterogeneity, local datasets are assigned using the Dirichlet distribution.
 The concentration parameter $\Gamma$ controls the level of heterogeneity among clients, where smaller values of $\Gamma$ indicate a higher imbalance.